RetrofitEuropeGroup/BuildingSimilarityIndex/README.md

 ## Installation

-### Install the val3dity libary (Windows).
+### Windows
 You can follow the instructions here or go to the [val3dity repo](https://github.com/tudelft3d/val3dity).
-However, you have to make sure that the executable is working and in the processing/metrics/val3dity directory so it is recommended to follow this instruction.
+However, you have to make sure that the executable is working and in the processing/metrics/val3dity directory so it is recommended to follow this instruction. <br></br>

 1. Clone the repo & install dependencies